 Delaware law provides that a board of directors owes an equal duty to all stockholders regardless of class or series and does not have separate or additional duties to the holders of any particular class or series of stock.
 Recent cases in Delaware involving tracking stocks have established that decisions by directors or officers involving differing treatment of tracking stocks may be judged under the "business judgment rule."
-Under these principles of Delaware law and the "business judgment rule," you may not be able to challenge board of directors' decisions that have a disparate impact upon holders of Move.com stock if the board of directors is adequately informed with respect to such decisions and acts in good faith and in the honest belief that it is acting in the best interests of all of Cendant's stockholders and members of the board of directors do not have any personal conflicts of interest.
-If, for example, the board of directors were to make a decision that it in good faith believed to be in the best interest of Cendant as a whole, and such decision were to have a positive impact on CD stock and negative impact on Move.com stock, holders of Move.com stock may not be able to challenge the board of directors' decision.
+Under these principles of Delaware law and the "business judgment rule," you may not be able to challenge board of directors' decisions that have a disparate impact upon holders of Move.com stock if the board of directors is adequately informed with respect to such decisions and acts in good faith and in the honest belief that it is acting in the best interests of all of Cendant's stockholders and members of the board of directors were to make a decision that it in good faith believed to be in the best interest of Cendant as a whole, and such decision were to have a positive impact on CD stock and negative impact on Move.com stock, holders of Move.com stock may not be able to challenge the board of directors' decision.